MagicET/JProxy/README.md

     - Custom Prompt: pls someone tell me a good custom prompt

 6. Choose option
+    - You can add options to the Proxy URL
+        - `reasoning=force`
+            - The <think> section will be visible.
+If you're using models with both reasoning and non-reasoning versions like DeepSeek-V3.1, this option forces to enable reasoning.
+            - The full URL will be like this: `https://jproxy.onrender.com/proxy?url=https://integrate.api.nvidia.com/v1&reasoning=force`
+        - `reasoning=visible`
-   - You can use a option, reasoning.
-The <think> section will be visible.
+            - The <think> section will be visible.
+Unlike `reasoning=force`, this option doesn't force to enable reasoning.
 To use it, add `&reasoning=visible` to the Proxy URL
             - The full URL will be like this: `https://jproxy.onrender.com/proxy?url=https://integrate.api.nvidia.com/v1&reasoning=visible`

 That's it.
 All you need is use the weird proxy URL.
 This will basically work for any API services.